 The only downside was the cancellation process, which was quite frustrating.
 There’s no excuse as to why you shouldn’t be able to start and end a subscription just through the touch of a button.

-Despite this, the Beer52 craft beer club is an ideal option for any beer drinker.
+Despite this, the Beer52 craft beer club is ideal for any beer drinker.
 It also makes a great Christmas present for a friend or family member.

-But if you’re still on the fence, then why not take out a trial box of 8 beers?
-You’ll pay just £5.95 which covers the cost of postage.
+But if you’re still on the fence, then why not take out a half-price trial box of 8 beers?
 Click on the button below to get started.

 Please note that I paid for this membership box myself and all views are my own.